aksharasoman/notes_ml_projects/002_chatbot/Key Aspects of Building a Chatbot.md

 For more details on setting up effective moderation practices, refer to the ‘Moderation’ chapter in the [Building Systems with ChatGPT](https://www.deeplearning.ai/short-courses/building-systems-with-chatgpt/) course by deeplearning.ai.

+**To learn more**
+You can find more details about the contents of each course in this article: [Overview of deeplearning.ai Chatbot Courses](https://www.deeplearning.ai/short-courses/building-systems-with-chatgpt/).

 For more details: [[deeplearning.ai Courses on developing a chatbot]]